Bachelor of Arts in Business Administration General Studies

 - Real Estate

-For information about the required courses for these and other UF minors, consult the undergraduate catalog’s undergraduate minors page.
+For a complete list of minors at UF and information about the required courses for them, consult the undergraduate catalog’s undergraduate minors page.

 Restricted Business Electives

 - ACG 3101 (Financial Accounting and Reporting 1)

 - ACG 3401 (Business Processes and Accounting Information Systems)